open-dis/dis-tutorial/tutorial/I_Introduction/HLA.md

 HLA took a different approach.
 Rather than define the format of messages, it uses standardized Application Protocol Interface (API) for a limited set of languages.
 The list of APIs for HLA is at [SISO](https://www.sisostds.org/APIs.aspx).
 Every API is, by definition, specific to a programming language.

 The API defines a set of function calls, and the function calls must be language-specific.
 The primary APIs for HLA are C++ and Java.
 (There's also a rarely used API called "Web Services."
-Web services refers to a technology that seems not very usable in distributed simulations due to its high latency rates, though it is still supported by SISO.)
+Web services refers to a technology that seems not very usable in distributed simulations due to its high latency rates, though it is still supported by SISO.
+There are today better performing web technologies which will be discussed.)

 The full APIs defined are available at SISO.
 For example, a function in the API for a Java version of the [HLA API](https://www.sisostds.org/DesktopModules/Bring2mind/DMX/Download.aspx?Command=Core_Download&EntryId=42469&PortalId=0&TabId=105) looks like this: